 - 9 – 12 corn tortillas

-Crema: Start with your paprika cashew crema, this can be made in advance, a day or two and kept in the fridge, or you can assemble it while the enchiladas are cooking as long as you soak your cashews first.
-Soak cashews in two cups cold water for 2+ hours or hot water for 5 minutes, drain and rinse well.
+Cashew cream: Soak the cashews in two cups cold water for 2+ hours or hot water for 5 minutes, drain well.
 Place cashews, lime juice, paprika, onion powder, salt and 1/2 cup water into blender/nutribullet and blend until smooth.
 Add additional water, 1 tablespoon at a time, to thin to desired consistency.
 Taste for flavor.
 Add more paprika to your liking, but keep in mind the color will change.

 Preheat oven to 400 degrees F.

 Assemble: Once everything is ready, start putting the enchilada’s together.
 Pour 1 cup of the sauce into the bottom of a 9 × 13 baking dish.
-Fill each tortilla with about 1/4 c of the vegetable mixture, a spoonful the black beans, roll up and place seam side down in the baking dish.
+Fill each tortilla with about 1/4 c of the vegetable mixture, a spoonful of black beans, roll up and place seam side down in the baking dish.
 Once filled, 2 – 3 cups of the remaining sauce on top of the enchiladas (use more if you like).
 Pour the cashew creama overtop.
 Cover with foil and bake 20 minutes.
 You may also like to leave the foil off for the last 10 minutes to let the exposed tortillas get a bit crispy.
 Add a finishing touch with fresh chopped cilantro overtop.